State cardiac reperfusion strategy

 The state cardiac reperfusion strategy (SCRS) includes four models of care for patients with suspected acute coronary syndrome.
 This is a group of conditions caused by reduced blood flow to the heart and includes angina, ST elevation myocardial infarction (STEMI) and non-ST elevation myocardial infarction.

 STEMI is a type of heart attack which is a time-critical, life-threatening, medical emergency.
 It is essential to rapidly diagnose STEMI and restore blood flow to the heart to reduce the risk of heart failure or death.
 This process is known as reperfusion.

-NSW Health clinicians are working collaboratively to deliver increased access to medical advice and cardiac therapy across NSW tailored to specific settings.
+NSW Health clinicians are working in partnership to improve access to early medical advice and reperfusion therapy across NSW tailored to specific settings.

 There are 11 hospitals across metropolitan Sydney, Wollongong and the Newcastle region that provide PAPA services 24 hours a day, seven days a week.
 Canberra Hospital also provides a PAPA service for some patients in Southern NSW.

 Paramedics in NSW have been trained to record and transmit a 12 lead ECG and administer thrombolysis.
 These skills are required for the pre-hospital thrombolysis model.

 In this model, paramedics working in rural and regional locations transmit an ECG to a cardiologist or emergency physician for rapid interpretation.
 The doctor calls the paramedics within ten minutes and, if a STEMI is confirmed and the patient meets specific criteria, the paramedics administer protocol directed medication to dissolve the blood clot and open the artery.